-Title of Policy: Admissions Process and Policy
+Title of Policy: Admissions Process and Policy Policy/Procedure Owner: Director of Admissions Date Last Reviewed: 5 th September 2024 Ratified by Governors: n/a

-Policy/Procedure Owner: Phil Mann

-Date Last Reviewed: 8 th December 2023

-Ratified by Governors:

 Policy should be reviewed annually and review details included in italics at the end of the policy together with the initials of who reviewed the policy.
 Any amendment mid-year also to be tracked at the bottom of the policy.